Alice Masaryková: Work

 After the establishment of the Czechoslovak Republic Masaryk was appointed as the head of the Czechoslovak Red Cross organisation on 6 February 1919, and she presided this organisation gratuitously until the German invasion in 1938.
-This position enabled her to change the Austrian welfare system, for example by establishing policlinics and food kitchens for the poor.
-In 1929 she appointed structural engineer and architect Marie Schneiderová-Zubaníková as a technical adviser.
+This position enabled her to change the Austrian welfare system by establishing policlinics and food kitchens for the poor.
+In 1929, she appointed structural engineer and architect Marie Schneiderová-Zubaníková as a technical adviser.

 Following the German invasion of Czechoslovakia in 1938, Masaryk took up on an invitation to stay at the UCSS.
 A lecture tour on the social condition of Czechoslovakia, where she replaced her brother, was cancelled after 5 months.
 Several traumatic incidents led to her hospitalisation from 1940 to 1945.
-She returned to Czechoslovakia after the end of World War II only to have to emigrate again when the Soviet Union seized power.
+She returned to Czechoslovakia after the end of World War II, only to have to emigrate again when Czech communists took power in 1948.
 She permanently stayed in the US and continued to be politically active for the Czechoslovak cause.

 Politics

 Alice Masaryk's involvement in Czechoslovak politics was overshadowed by her father's role in the creation of an independent Czechoslovak state.
-In 1915 Masaryk was accused of hiding her father's political writings and detained for eight months in a prison in Vienna.
+In 1915 Masaryková was accused of hiding her father's political writings and detained for eight months in a prison in Vienna.
 Consideration of her execution was only quieted after the USA put pressure on the Austrian government.
 The interfering was based on a public uproar in the U.S., in which Masaryk was openly supported by prominent personalities like Julia Lathrop, Jane Addams and Mary McDowell.
-In 1919 Alice Masaryk was one of the first women elected as members of parliament of the Czechoslovak Republic founded on 28 October 1918, and headed by her father Tomáš Garrigue Masaryk as the first president.
+In 1919 Alice Masaryková was one of the first women elected as members of parliament of the Czechoslovak Republic founded on 28 October 1918, and headed by her father Tomáš Garrigue Masaryk as the first president.
 When her mother died in 1923, Masaryk replaced her as the official representative alongside her father and was essentially the First Lady of the new Republic.

+In 1926 Alice Masaryk came under fire from the Nazi press.
+She was accused of having stolen a sidesaddle from Konopiště Castle during a trip together with Hedwig Tusar-Taxis, widow of Vlastimil Tusar.